DoctorMcKay/node-globaloffensive/README.md

 `0` as the `nameTagId`.

 ### craft(items, recipe)
+- `items` - An array of item IDs to craft
+- `recipe` - An integer indicating which crafting recipe to use

+**v2.3.0 or later is required to use this method**

 Craft `items` together into a new item using a specific `recipe`. `items` should be an array of item IDs to craft.
 You will receive a [`craftingComplete`](#craftingcomplete) event in response.
 If crafting succeeded, you will also get